For years, Don and I have been intrigued with the Alsatian town of Castroville. The European-style village was established by 27 people in 1844.

 There was an equally spacious bedroom, that felt open and airy.
 Best of all there was no one above or under us!
 No one within hearing distance!
 Don and I were ready for isolation.

 We I had come to our cabin, at the end of a road trip home from Oregon.
-In Portland, we spent 3 months lowering our voices, in an Airbnb basement unit.
-(Owners above us, liked quiet) I was a loud and giddy guest, at Antlers!
+In Portland, we spent nearly 3 months lowering our voices, in an Airbnb basement unit.
+(Owners above us, liked quiet) At Antler's, I was suddenly a loud and giddy guest!
 TV sound up!
-Voices at full (even loud) volume, after 9!
+Voices at full (even loud) volume, since there were no signs to be Quiet After 9 pm!
 I could even wear shoes inside if I wanted.
 Woohoo!

-It was a lot more fun peeking around at the woodwork and curious pieces of furniture, when I realized what we could be doing.
+It was a lot more fun peeking around at the woodwork and curious pieces of furniture, when I realized what we could be doing at our cabin.

 We were killing time at an old hotel, instead of calling plumbers and trying to figure out where our broken pipes were.
 What fun, to turn off the cabin water and retreat to this old place.